Anish Bhanwala

-Anish Bhanwala is an Indian pistol shooter.
-He is from Karnal Haryana and competes in the 25 meter rapid fire pistol, 25 meter pistol, and 25 meter standard pistol events.
-Anish joined the Indian Shooting Team in 2017.
-He represented India at the 2018 Commonwealth Games, 2018 Asian Games, ISSF Junior World Championship 2017 (Suhl), Commonwealth Shooting Championships 2017 (Brisbane), World Shooting Championships 2018 and numerous ISSF Senior and Junior World Cups and South Asian Games, Kathmandu.
+Anish Bhanwala (born 26 September 2002) is an Indian sports shooter.
+Bhanwala has been a member of the Indian shooting team since 2017, representing the country at the Olympics, World Championships, Commonwealth Games, Asian Games, Asian Championships, South Asian Games, as well as multiple World Cups at both senior and junior levels.

 Early life

-Bhanwala was born in village Kashandi, Sonipat and brought up in Karnal, Haryana.
+Bhanwala was born in village Kashandi in Sonipat and brought up in Karnal, Haryana.
 He attended high school at St. Theresa's Convent Sr. Sec.
 School.
 His passion for shooting came while participating in modern pentathlon events.

 He participated in Modern Pentathlon World championship in Cyprus when he was just 11 years old.
 His next Modern Pentathlon competition was UIPM Asian Oceanic (Olympic Qualification Competition) Championship in Beijing, China.

 He had the full support of his parents from the just beginning of his sports life.
 His father borrowed a pistol for him to shoot at a range.

 Anish's elder sister Muskan Bhanwala is also an International Medalist.
 She won an individual Gold and a team Gold medal in ISSF Junior World Cup, Sydney, 2018.
 She has represented India at various Senior World Cups, Junior World Cups and Junior World Championships winning Bronze in ISSF JR World Championship, Suhl, Germany.

 She has won numerous medals in National Shooting Championships.